5 Steps to Successful LRS Implementation

 xAPI.
 You want it.
 You need it.
 But how do you actually go about getting a Learning Record Store (LRS) up and running so you can actually start using it?

-Here at Learning Pool (formerly HT2 Labs), our expert team of sales executives, solutions consultants and developers work closely with clients to develop a course of action to efficiently implement our Learning Record Store, Learning Locker.
+Here at Learning Pool (formerly HT2 Labs), our expert team of sales executives, solutions consultants and developers work closely with clients to develop a course of action to efficiently implement our Learning Record Store, Learning Pool LRS.

 Whether we are looking at one source of data or multiple systems, we find it best to create a customized diagram and detailed plan to integrate xAPI.

 Since we commonly come across organizations whose current infrastructure does not support xAPI, we work swiftly to develop a plan on how to implement this emerging and important technology by helping you answer a number of key questions about what you are looking to achieve.